 When you get a pimple in a sensitive or awkward location, it can sometimes be a little more painful than acne in other locations.
 A pimple on your elbow, for example, might rub against surfaces like desks and kitchen counters throughout the day, which might be uncomfortable.

 If your pain is severe and doesn’t ease up after a few days, see your doctor.

 Advocates of natural healing suggest a number of home remedies to address acne, including:

-Also, studies have shown that essential oils may be extremely effective at fighting harmful bacteria and inflammation.
+Also, have shown that essential oils may be extremely effective at fighting harmful bacteria and inflammation.
 Recommended oils include:

 - tea tree

 Practitioners of essential oil treatments suggest spot treating pimples with a mixture of one-part oil to nine-parts water once or twice per day.